mightymaxworks/pickleplus/FINAL-ES-DEPLOYMENT-GUIDE.md

 1. **ES Module Error** - The project uses ES modules (`"type": "module"` in package.json) but previous deployment scripts used CommonJS (`require()`).
 2. **Module System Incompatibility** - Now using proper ES module imports/exports throughout the deployment.
-3. **Port Configuration** - Correctly using PORT 8080 for Cloud Run compatibility.
+3. **Port Configuration** - Correctly configured to support multiple port options:
+   - Uses `PORT` environment variable first (set by Cloud Run)
+   - Defaults to port 80 for standard HTTP (required by many deployment platforms)
+   - Added Procfile and .env for explicit port configuration

 ## How It Works